CypherPoet/SwiftUIAsyncContentView/README.md

 <!-- Proceed from above choice accordingly (and delete this comment) -->

-Then simply `import MyLibraryName` wherever you’d like to use it.
+Then simply `import SwiftUIAsyncContentView` wherever you’d like to use it.

 <!--